Gladys Stone Wright: Career

 Wright was a high school band director at a time when that was considered an unusual job for a woman, and many school administrators were against hiring a woman for the position.
 She was the second woman to become a member of the American School Band Directors Association, which included 450 men.
 In Oregon, Wright conducted the band at Elmira Union High School for five years.
 During her final year at Elmira Union, the high school's band went to the Northwest Music Educators Conference.
 Wright said of the conference, "It was the only time they had had a woman director, and the clinic session was packed by male directors just to see what a woman could do."
 The male band directors applauded the performance.

 She founded the Women Band Directors National Association, was a part of the North American Congress of Bands, and served as a member of various band-related organizations.
 Wright was the first woman to be a guest conductor with the United States Navy Band and the Goldman Band.
 Her school bands received "superior" ratings for 22 consecutive years.
 She was also a composer, author, music judge, and clinician.
 She has written for national magazines, and composed "The Big Bowl March" and "Trumpets and Tabards".

+In 2024 and 2025, the University of Maryland Libraries' Michelle Smith Performing Arts Library hosted the exhibit, "Gladys Stone Wright: Promoting Women on the Band Podium," to celebrate the arrival of her personal papers at UMD's Special Collections in Performing Arts (SCPA).